Mountains and hills of Scotland

 Scotland is the most mountainous country in the United Kingdom.
 Scotland's mountain ranges can be divided in a roughly north to south direction into: the Scottish Highlands, the Central Belt and the Southern Uplands, the latter two primarily belonging to the Scottish Lowlands.
 The highlands eponymously contains the country's main mountain ranges, but hills and mountains are to be found south of these as well.
 The below lists are not exhaustive; there are countless subranges throughout the country.

-Ben Nevis (Beinn Nibheis), the highest mountain in Scotland and the United Kingdom at 4413 ft, is in the Highland region at the western end of the Grampian Mountains.
-A Scottish mountain over 3000 ft is referred to as a Munro, of which there are 282.
+Ben Nevis (Beinn Nibheis), the highest mountain in Scotland and the United Kingdom at 1,344.527 m, is in the Highland region at the western end of the Grampian Mountains.
+A Scottish mountain over 914.4 m is referred to as a Munro, of which there are 282.

 As of 2019, hundreds of thousands of people visit mountains in Scotland every winter and about 130,000 climb to the summit of Ben Nevis every year.